Skip to main content

 • “Even then, there are some commands, like pausing the game and pressing F to activate something, you cannot rebind because the game has a sick, twisted sense of humor and wants you to suffer.”

-• “The Alone in the Dark franchise, if you can even call that a franchise anymore, is now buried with an unbelievably lackluster co-op shooter (which is hilarious considering it's Alone in the god damn dark).”
+• “The Alone in the Dark franchise, if you can even call it a franchise anymore, is now buried with an unbelievably lackluster co-op shooter (which is hilarious considering it's Alone in the God Damn Dark).”

 • “There's no enjoyment to be taken here other than laughing at what exactly Atari has become as a publisher.”